 Smartphones come with apps preinstalled.
 Many sites require a Facebook login to get access.

-You don’t have to become the next Kardashian sister (Lord forbid!), but social media is a great opportunity to get your name out there to the right readers.
+You don’t have to become the next Kardashian sister (Lord forbid!), but similar to starting a blog, social media is a great opportunity to get your name out there to the right readers.

 What are some tips to use social media effectively for your author brand?

 - Use it efficiently.
 It can be tempting to spend all day logged into Facebook, getting distracted by each and every like, comment, and update.
 Avoid this!
 Instead, use an app such as Hootsuite to batch schedule your social media content, and strictly limit the time you allow yourself to spend on social media sites.

 - Learn from authors you admire.
 For example, let’s say you write in the horror genre.
 Check out the social media platforms of three different horror authors you admire.
 What type of content do they publish?
 What seems to get the most engagement?
 How frequently do they post?
 There is no need to reinvent the wheel.
 Learn from those who have taken the time to figure it out.

 - Master one platform at a time.
 Avoid being a jack of all social media trades!
 Instead of running around like a headless chicken, spending time on one platform or another, delve deep and master one.
 Learn Facebook or Twitter inside out, for example, before moving on to Pinterest.